Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry

 \section{Introduction}

 Black holes are the most peculiar objects in the universe.
 While macroscopic properties of black holes can be fairly understood by general relativity, finding microscopic descriptions of black holes has been a central problem in fundamental physics.
 A significant step was made by the discovery of Hawking radiation~\cite{H1974, H1975}: due to a quantum effect, a quantum black hole emits thermal radiation.
 This discovery raises a question about whether the radiation carries away the information in the black hole.
-Although information leakage is unlikely in the classical case due to the no-hair theorem~\cite{I1967,W1968,C1971}, the holographic principle indicates that information should leak out as a black hole evaporates, indicating a gap between our macroscopic and microscopic understandings of black holes.
-This problem is known as the information paradox.
+Although information leakage is unlikely in the classical case due to the no-hair theorem~\cite{I1967,I1968,C1971}, the holographic principle indicates that information should leak out as a black hole evaporates.
+This conflict is known as the information paradox.

 A novel approach to the information paradox was proposed from the theory of quantum information, known as the Hayden-Preskill (HP) protocol~\cite{HP2007}.
-Based on a quantum mechanical model of black holes with scrambling dynamics~\cite{SS2008,LSHOH2013}, it was shown that information is extremely quickly leaked out from a quantum black hole.
-This result spiked a large number of research topics aiming to understand quantum gravity from the quantum information point of view~\cite{SS2008,S2011,LSHOH2013,SS2014,SS2015,RS2015,RY2017,Y2019,SY1993,K2015,Jensen2016,MS2016,Sachdev2015,B2016,vKRPS2018,KVH2018,HQRY2016,PYHP2015,PEW2017,KC2019,HP2019}, and substantially contributed to the progress not only in fundamental physics but also in a wide range of theoretical physics.

-The problem has, however, yet to be resolved.
-One of the obstacles is symmetry.
-Black holes in reality have symmetry at least in the classical limit, which prevents the dynamics from being fully scrambling due to the conservation law.
-This implies that there are cases where the basic postulate in the HP protocol fails to hold, highlighting the importance of studying scrambling with symmetry and its consequence in the information leakage problem.
+In the protocol, a quantum black hole is modeled by a quantum many-body system consisting of a large number of qubits.
+After scrambling dynamics of the system, which is typically the case in quantum chaotic systems, the system is split into two random subsystems, one is a remaining black hole and the other is the `Hawking radiation'.
+Due to the scrambling dynamics, it was shown that information stored in the original many-body system can be recovered from the `radiation' even if the size of the corresponding subsystem is small.
+This phenomena is often expressed as that information is quickly leaked out from the black hole.
+This result spiked various research topics over quantum gravity, quantum chaos, and quantum information~\cite{SS2008,S2011,LSHOH2013,SS2014,SS2015,RS2015,RY2017,Y2019,L2020,SY1993,Kitaev1,Kitaev2,Jensen2016,MS2016,Sachdev2015,B2016,vKRPS2018,KVH2018,HQRY2016,PYHP2015,PEW2017,KC2019,HP2019}, including the trials of experimentally simulating quantum gravity in a lab~\cite{LFSLYYM2019,BGLLNSSSW2021,NLBGLSSSW2021}.